 RESEARCH PROJECTS AND GRANTS

-Principal Investigator in the OPUS project No 2016/21/B/ST7/02220, 21st Edition: Development of effective mechanisms for robot perception using motivated learning and self-organizing associative memory will be accomplished in years 2017-2020.
+One of the Principal Investigators in the OPUS project No 2016/21/B/ST7/02220, 21st Edition: Development of effective mechanisms for robot perception using motivated learning and self-organizing associative memory was accomplished in years 2017-2020.

 Intelligent devices become more prevalent in our lives.
 The development of machine intelligence is linked to solving many various scientific and engineering problems.
 Their solution requires rapid searching and identification of objects in a dynamically changing environment and acting on these objects in order to achieve defined objectives.
 Both objects as well as performed on them operations can be described through various patterns.
 Currently, there are no universal methods for representation and automatic consolidation of the various categories of patterns in a cognitive system to successfully operate on them and allow for the expansion of knowledge about the involved processes.
 There is a lack of machine learning methods allowing for automation of processes forming knowledge about the environment that the system needs to achieve its tasks.